ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter14.md

 <br />

-Before getting on Bìchén, Lán WàngJī put the cloak on Wèi WúXiàn, and the latter, no longer wanting to bother with this matter, just took it as a normal act from Lán WàngJī.
+Before getting on Bìchén, Lán WàngJī put the cloak on Wèi WúXiàn.
+The latter, no longer wanting to bother with this matter, just took it as a normal act from Lán WàngJī.

-On their way to the town, they had travelled against the headwind; however, on their way back, it was a tailwind.
+On their way to the town, they had travelled against the headwind; now, on their way back, it was a tailwind.

 Lán WàngJī let Wèi WúXiàn stand in front, and, in a natural way, he wrapped his arms around Wèi WúXiàn’s waist, initiating him to lean against his torso.

-The exotic, sweet and warm scent of sandalwood coming from Lán WàngJī also encircled Wèi WúXiàn, and the latter began to hear the sound of his own heartbeat quickening.
+The exotic and sweet and warm scent of sandalwood that emanated from Lán WàngJī also enveloped Wèi WúXiàn.
+The latter began to hear the sound of his heartbeat quickening.

 Wèi WúXiàn then began to move his hands aimlessly.
 However, when his hands were about to touch Lán WàngJī, he quickly retracted them.

 He wanted to touch him, but he didn’t dare to do so.

 Wèi WúXiàn was aware that Lán WàngJī valued him, treating him very kindly.
-However, he didn’t want to speculate on how much his ‘esteem’ was and whether his way of ‘treating him’ was what he was thinking of.
+But he didn’t want to speculate on how Lán WàngJī held him in esteem.
+And also, he didn't want to get ahead of himself by misinterpreting his way of treating him.

 Never before had he experienced such an unsettled feeling; he didn’t know what to do.
-He feared that it was just his own fantasy, that he was overly confident.
+He feared that it was just his fantasy, that he was overly confident.

 “Shall I touch his hand?” wondered Wèi WúXiàn.
 “If Lán Zhàn avoids my touching him, I will just feign ignorance.”
 After a pause, he went on thinking, “Somehow, I feel that Lán Zhàn won’t dodge my touch.”

-“Throughout the entire day, Lán Zhàn himself has been touching me,” he thought.
+“Throughout the entire day, Lán Zhàn has been touching me,” he thought.
 “Hold on!
-It sounds a little bit weird to use the word ‘touching’ when it comes to Lán Zhàn.”
+It sounds a little bit weird to use the word 'touching' when it comes to Lán Zhàn.”

 In the morning, Lán WàngJī carried him on his back until they reached Jìngshì, then he massaged his leg, he adjusted his waist belt, and he even held his hand and took him away from the bookshop.

-Wèi WúXiàn recalled every single action, expression and word of Lán WàngJī, then he resolved to touch him by pretending that it was an accident.
+As he recalled each action, expression and word of Lán WàngJī, Wèi WúXiàn then resolved to touch him by pretending that it was an accident.

-Determined as he was, Wèi WúXiàn began to move his hand bit by bit towards Lán WàngJī’s hand.
+Then, slowly, Wèi WúXiàn began to move his hand to his.

-It seemed to him as though the wind had stopped blowing, that he had held his own breath.
+As he did so, Wèi WúXiàn held his breath, the wind seeming to have stopped blowing.

 Then, his fingers slightly touched Lán WàngJī’s hand.
 However, he also brushed something hard, and, at once, his curiosity took over his anxiety; he held and raised Lán WàngJī’s hand so as to have a look.